celestiaorg/docs/docs/nodes/validator-node.md

 ### Install celestia-node

-You can follow the tutorial for installing Celestia Node [here](./celestia-node.mdx)
+You can follow the tutorial for installing celestia-node [here](./celestia-node.mdx)

 ### Initialize the bridge node